Christine Quinn Spills Why Some Of The ‘Selling Sunset’ Girls May Leave To Join Brett Oppenheim’s New Firm

-Christine Quinn of Selling Sunset spilled the beans on the behind-the-scenes gossip of the show, including the fact that Brett Oppenheim has split from his twin brother Jason to form his own real estate brokerage, and some of the girls may leave to join him.
+Christine Quinn of Netflix’s Selling Sunset spilled the beans on the behind-the-scenes gossip of the show, including the fact that Brett Oppenheim has split from his twin brother Jason to form his own real estate brokerage, and some of the girls may leave to join him.

 “Brett has left to start his own brokerage,” Christine told Glamour UK.

-Not only has Brett taken off, leaving the brokerage that was started by their great-great-grandfather Jacob Stern in 1889, but some of the women who work there may be leaving, too.
+Not only has Brett taken off, leaving the firm that was started by their great-great-grandfather Jacob Stern in 1889, but some of the women who work there may be leaving, too.
 The reason?
 Several of them are tired of the office politics that seemingly favor Mary Fitzgerald, who dated Jason Oppenheim at one point.

 “The girls are fed up with the favoritism of Mary in the office, we don’t know who will move where.
 It may be the battle of the brokerages!”